h4sh5/sshoq/README.md

 The renaming to "SSHOQ" (SSH Over QUIC) which is a better, easily pronounceable name that specifies that this is different software to SSH, not a next version of SSH.

-The renaming of some source code has already begun, but for stability reasons "ssh3" has not been completely ripped out of the code yet.

-**SSHOQ is a fork** of SSH3, is a complete revisit of the SSH protocol, mapping its semantics on top of the HTTP mechanisms.
-It comes from our research work and we (researchers) recently proposed it as an [Internet-Draft](https://www.ietf.org/how/ids/) ([draft-michel-remote-terminal-http3-00](https://datatracker.ietf.org/doc/draft-michel-remote-terminal-http3/)).

 In a nutshell, SSHOQ uses [QUIC](https://datatracker.ietf.org/doc/html/rfc9000)+[TLS1.3](https://datatracker.ietf.org/doc/html/rfc8446) for secure channel establishment and the [HTTP Authorization](https://www.rfc-editor.org/rfc/rfc9110.html#name-authorization) mechanisms for user authentication.

-Among others, SSHOQ allows the following improvements:
+Notable features:

-- Significantly faster session establishment
+- Significantly faster session establishment than SSH
-- The server endpoint can be hidden (by a long URL path)
+- The server endpoint can be hidden (by a long URL path), meaning less bruteforce attacks
 - New HTTP authentication methods such as [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) in addition to classical SSH authentication
-- Robustness to port scanning attacks: your SSHOQ server can be made **invisible** to other Internet users
+- Invisible to port scanning attacks due to UDP
 - UDP port forwarding in addition to classical TCP port forwarding
-- All the features allowed by the modern QUIC protocol: including connection migration (soon) and multipath connections

 SSHOQ implements the common password-based and public-key (RSA and EdDSA/ed25519) authentication methods.
 It also supports new authentication methods such as OAuth 2.0 and allows logging in to your servers using your Google/Microsoft/Github accounts.